 Your daughter might start trying to emphasize their individuality by changing how they dress, what they listen to, watch or read, or how they look.
 Their friends may offer them a friendly environment to try out new ideas.

 However, some girls this age will start to experiment with riskier things, such as substance abuse, smoking, sex, or self-harm.
 You should discuss the dangers involved in these behaviors with your daughter.
-If you haven’t had “The Talk” about sex yet, maybe it’s time.
+If you haven’t talked about sex yet, maybe it’s time.

 At your daughter’s annual medical checkup, your doctor should examine: